Regardless of the care we provide, our beloved pets can still fall ill or get into an accident at any time.

 Depending on your insurer, you may receive cover for the following:

-- accidental injuries and illnesses
+- Accidental injuries and illnesses

-- skin conditions
+- Skin conditions

-- tick paralysis treatment.
+- Tick paralysis

 Some illnesses can cost thousands of dollars to treat, which is why comprehensive pet insurance may come in handy.

-Routine care (optional extra with comprehensive pet insurance)
+Routine care (optional extra)

-- dental care
+- Dental care

-- de-sexing and microchipping
+- De-sexing and microchipping

-What doesn’t comprehensive pet insurance cover?
+Does comprehensive pet insurance have sub-limits?

 Like other types of insurance, comprehensive pet insurance won’t cover all instances, and it’s worth reading the PDS of any policy before making a purchase.

-Here are some common exclusions:
+Here are some common exclusions to be aware of:

-- diseases preventable by vaccination
+- Diseases preventable by vaccination

-- behavioural problems
+- Behavioural problems

-- banned breeds.
+- Banned breeds.

 What you should consider when comparing